 Mithras and Religious Propaganda Narratives

 The ancient god, Mithra, who was known to the ancient Greeks as Mithras, was a Zoroastrian deity who oversaw covenants, oaths, light, purity, goodness, and truth.
-In ancient India he was referred to as the sun god Mitra.
+In ancient India, he was referred to as the sun god Mitra.
 In the Greco-Roman world, Mithras was the mediator between heaven and earth.
 The first account about the Mithraic cult was around the 14th century BC.
 In the treaty between the Mitanni people and the Hittite king Suppiluliuma (1380-1346 BC), the name Mithra is used.
 The Mithraic religious cult was mentioned in Persian cuneiform inscriptions and in the Indian Vedic texts as far back as the 4th century BC.
-As with all previously known organized religions and cults, Mithraism had many propaganda narratives that instilled false beliefs in the minds of anyone who came to believe in the Indian, Persian, and Greco-Roman fictional god named Mithras.
+As with all previously known organized religions and cults, Mithraism had many religious propaganda narratives that instilled false beliefs in the minds of anyone who came to believe in the Indian, Persian, and Greco-Roman fictional god named Mithras.
 The religious propaganda narratives of the Sumerian, Akkadian, Babylonian, Hittite, Egyptian, and Greco-Roman goddesses and gods always changed over the many centuries to accommodate the changing needs of the predatory ruling elites.

 The religious cults of Mithra and Anahita, the Iranian goddess, entered Persia and they merged with Zoroastrianism.
 In the 1st century BC, the cult of Mithras took root in Rome, and in the 3rd century AD this religion had become international and spread from India to the Black Sea and from the Balkans to Britain.
 There are more than four hundred Mithraic temple ruins throughout Europe.